Denzel Prempeh

 Denzel Prempeh (born 17 April 1984), previously known as Denzel Kwabena Owusu-Ansah Agyeman-Prempeh, is a Ghanaian gospel musician and pastor.
-He joined the Love Project Choir in 2006 under the leadership of Danny Nettey, and now serves as a reverend minister at Destiny Chapel in Adenta, Accra.
-In 2010, he founded the Heartbeat Music label, a non-denominational Christian music group, under which he has released three live solo albums and four singles.
+He joined the Love Project Choir in 2006 under the leadership of Danny Nettey, and served as a reverend minister at Destiny Chapel in Adenta, Accra.
+In 2010, he founded the HeartBeat Ministry, a worldwide Christian outreach ministry which has HeartBeatMusic, a non-denominational Christian music group, under which he has released three live solo albums and four singles.

 Early life and education

 Prempeh studied at the University of Ghana, where he joined the Chosen Vessel Choir, and subsequently became the musical director of the University's Mass Choir.
 In 2006, he joined the Love Project Choir, led by Danny Nettey.

 Career

 In 2010, Prempeh founded the Christian music group Heartbeat Music (HBM), based in Ghana.
-His program, Touching God's Heart (TGH), was awarded the Best Event Management System award by Shine Awards in 2017.
+His program, Touching God's Heart (TGH), was awarded the Best Event Management System award by SHINE Awards in 2017.
 Heartbeat Music Worldwide has organized various concerts over the years.
 In 2017, the Heartbeat Foundation was established to support families of individuals with cerebral palsy.

-In June 2025, Prempeh launched the 15th edition of his annual Touching God’s Heart worship concert, an event on Ghana’s gospel calendar with participation from gospel musicians who align with the event's purpose.
+In June 2025, Prempeh launched the 15th edition of his annual Touching God's Heart worship concert, an event on Ghana's gospel calendar with participation from gospel musicians who align with the event's purpose.